-Think of this as a zones of regulation size of the problem ‘thinking tool’ that helps children evaluate how big and small problems are.
+Think of this as a self regulation importance of the problem ‘thinking tool’ that helps children evaluate how big or small problems are.
 I made this traffic light Poster as it offers a good visual that guides children in problem solving.
 The poster reminds children to stop and consider how big the problem is, set some goals, think through it and work out some solutions.

 Here is your free Poster.

 This can also be used as an emotional regulation tool.
-When children are not in the green zone, they can be prompted to read the poster and consider being ‘out of the green zone’ as something they need to stop and think through to decide on an emotional regulation tool that can provide a solution to get back in the green.
+When children are not in a calm mood, they can be prompted to read the poster and consider being ‘stuck at traffic lights’ as something they need to stop and think through to decide on an emotional regulation tool that can provide a solution to get back in the green – good to go!

 By doing this, and using these problem solving palm cards in a calm down corner, children are being equipped with social emotional learning and life skills.

-I made this poster with a set of zones of regulation activities.
+I made this poster with a set of activities.
 You can get it here.
 There are two activities addressing the size of a problem and a set of problem solving palm cards.